cfpb/design-system/docs/pages/setting-the-foundation.md

   <h4 class="h3" id="frames-of-reference">Frames of reference</h4>

   As a team, run through this activity to identify your individual and collective biases before beginning research or design activities.
 If possible, couple the exercise with a review of what you have learned about the audience.
-Remember, the primary goal of this activity developing an awareness you can carry forward into the work.
+Remember, the primary goal of this activity is developing an awareness you can carry forward into the work.

   Everyone should choose how they want to participate, but ideally this can be a group activity.